-The Town did not report any material amounts in excess of appropriated amounts in fiscal year 2023.
+The Town did not report any material amounts in excess of appropriated amounts in fiscal year 2024.

-At June 30, 2023, the Town reported deficits of \$2,027,141 and \$92,319 in its capital projects fund and special revenue funds, respectively.
+At June 30, 2024, the Town reported deficits of \$1,672,341 in its capital projects fund.
 The Town expects to issue long-term debt, likely in the form of general obligation bonds, to eliminate the deficits in its capital projects fund.
-The Town expects to receive grant awards from the federal and state government or other sources in fiscal year 2024 that will eliminate the deficits reported in its special revenue funds.